Diane Anderson-Minshall: Career

-In 1990, Minshall became the editor of the Crescent City Star, a weekly LGBT newspaper in New Orleans.
-In 1993, Diane became an editor at On Our Backs, the lesbian erotic magazine founded by Nan Kinney and Debbie Sundahl.
+In 1990, Anderson-Minshall became the editor of the Crescent City Star, a weekly LGBT newspaper in New Orleans.
+In 1993, she was named editor at On Our Backs, the lesbian erotic magazine founded by Nan Kinney and Debbie Sundahl.
 A year later, she and fellow On Our Backs employees left the magazine and founded their own publication, the lesbian entertainment magazine Girlfriends.
-She later became executive editor of Curve.
-Anderson-Minshall started working for The Advocate in 2011.
+In 1999, she founded the short-lived feminist's lifestyle magazine, Alice.